|Summer Session Catalog|

 The MIT Student Health Plan consists of two complementary parts, the MIT Student Medical Plan and the MIT Student Extended Insurance Plan.

 The MIT Student Medical Plan covers a wide range of services provided at MIT Medical, including primary care, many medical specialties, urgent care 7 days a week, mental health care, and other services.
 Registered MIT students paying tuition to MIT are automatically enrolled in the MIT Student Medical Plan as part of their tuition.
-Student partners and children of students may use MIT Medical for urgent care only, or by paying a Partner/Child MIT Student Medical Plan premium for comprehensive access.
-To enroll your family, you must annually complete the MIT Student Health Plan enrollment form during the enrollment period.
+Student partners and children of students can pay a Partner/Child MIT Student Medical Plan premium for comprehensive access.
+If student partners and children choose not to purchase the Medical Plan, they may use MIT Medical for urgent care only.
+To enroll family, students must annually complete the MIT Student Health Plan enrollment form during the enrollment period.